fenago/robotic-process-automation/md/Lab_6.md

 ### Word plugin

-Microsoft Word is often called simply Word or
-MS Word.
-Microsoft Word is a widely used commercial word processor designed by Microsoft.
-Microsoft Word is a component of the Microsoft Office suite.

-Microsoft Word is available for both Windows and Mac operating systems.

-The following are the Microsoft Word features:

-1. It makes it possible for everything displayed on the screen to appear in the same way when printed or moved to another program.
-2. Microsoft Word has a built-in dictionary for spell checking.
-3. Text-level features such as bold, underline, italic, and strike.

-4. Page-level features such as paragraphing and justification.
-5. Microsoft Word is compatible with many other programs, the most common being the other members of the Office suite.

 In UiPath Studio, there is a NuGet package called **`UiPath.Word.Activities`**.
 Word activity is pre-installed in UiPath Studio.
 In case it is not installed, we have to install it manually.